ZhangAustin/Deep-Speech/README.md

-# Deep Learning for Speech Recognition
+# Deep Learning Tools for Speech Recognition

+writting in Python and running on GPUs.
+This tool was developed with a focus on enabling fast experimentation.
+Being able to go from idea to result with the least possible delay is key to doing good research.

 *Dependencies: [Theano](https://github.com/Theano/Theano) and [keras](http://keras.io/)*